Kakadu’s rock art is of enormous international significance.

 The paintings provide a fascinating record of Aboriginal life over thousands of years, and show the close personal relationship Bininj/Mungguy share with their land and spiritual heritage.

 The local Aboriginal word for rock art is ‘gunbim’.

 For Bininj/Mungguy, art is an expression of cultural identity and connection to country.
 The act of painting is generally more important than the painting itself, so older paintings are often covered by younger ones.

 Bininj/Mungguy continue to tell their stories through painting, which is now mostly done on bark, paper and canvas.

 Rock art is still very relevant to local Aboriginal people.
 It shows objects they still use, animals they still hunt and activities they still do.

 The rock art in Kakadu was painted for a number of reasons.

 Some sites and paintings could only be painted by people with the right knowledge.
-Sorcery paintings could be painted only by the holder of magic knowledge, for instance.
-Other paintings, particularly at sites depicting stories of Creation Ancestors, were often re-painted.
+For example, sorcery paintings could only be painted by the holder of magic knowledge.
+Other paintings, particularly at sites depicting the stories of creation ancestors, were often re-painted.

-To make the paint, Bininj/Mungguy ancestors crushed the pigments on a stone palette and mixed it with water to make a paste.
-They made brushes from human hair, chewed sticks, reeds and feathers.
-Sometimes, they would blow wet pigments from their mouths around objects, to create a stencil.
+To make the paint, Bininj/Mungguy ancestors crushed pigments on a stone palette and mixed them with water to make a paste.
+They made brushes from human hair, reeds, feathers and chewed sticks.
+Sometimes they would use their mouths to blow wet pigments around objects to create a stencil.
 You can see hand stencils like this at Ubirr and Nanguluwurr.

-Of all the paints, haematite lasts longest.
+Of all the paints, haematite (a reddish iron oxide) lasts the longest.
 That’s why the majority of old paintings that you see today are completely red.